-Students are to be collected immediately following the close of Homework Club ie. no later than 5pm.
+Students are to be collected immediately following the close of Homework Club.

 Timetable

 The St Thomas More College timetable is separated into Week A and Week B. The College calendar on the Parent Portal and Student Portal indicates which week it is.